Why Our Subscription Has No Tiers (And Why Every Other Outdoor App Does)

 Quick answer

 Tiered pricing is the default in software because it works.
-It maximizes revenue by letting price-sensitive users pay less while extracting more from power users who’d happily pay double.
+It maximizes revenue by letting price-sensitive users pay less for a thinner product while extracting more from power users who’d happily pay double for the full one.
 It also makes marketing easier — a “starting at” headline number anchors low and looks generous, while the comparison table quietly guides serious users upward toward the column with the features they actually need.
 Almost every category leader in outdoor apps uses some version of this structure, and they’re not wrong to.
 It is a rational, well-studied response to a market with genuinely mixed willingness to pay, and we respect the math behind it even when we choose differently.

 Price discrimination is the formal economic term for charging different prices to different people for substantially the same product.
-Tiering is the most common way software does it, and it’s been studied for a hundred years.
+Splitting features across tiers is the most common way software does it, and it’s been studied for a hundred years.
 The middle tier is priced to feel like a deal; the top tier is priced to capture users who’d pay almost anything for the full experience.
-It’s effective revenue capture, but it also means two users standing on the same trail end up paying very different prices for what is, at the core, the same underlying map drawn by the same hands.
+It’s effective revenue capture, but it also means two people standing on the same trail can be carrying very different versions of what is, underneath, the same map drawn by the same hands.

 The internal pressure tiering creates

-A single tier leaves real money on the table.
-The serious power user who would happily pay $99 a year for an Elite tier still pays $34.99 like everyone else.
-Multiply that across thousands of users and the foregone average revenue per user is not theoretical — it is a number we can estimate to within a few percent, and it is meaningful.
-It is the price of the philosophy, and we keep an honest spreadsheet of what we’re declining.
-We chose to pay it because the alternative costs more in product clarity than it gains in revenue, and because a flatter pricing curve tends to attract a more patient kind of customer.
+A single feature set leaves real money on the table.
+The serious power user who would happily pay for an all-features “Elite” level still pays the same $34.99 a year — or $7.99 a month — as everyone else, because there’s nothing more expensive to sell them.
+The foregone revenue from price-discriminating against power users is real, not theoretical.
+It is the price of the philosophy, and we pay it on purpose, because the alternative costs more in product clarity than it gains in revenue, and because a flatter pricing curve tends to attract a more patient kind of customer.

 Why the simplicity is worth more

 Simplicity is not a marketing word here.
 It’s an operating constraint we hold ourselves to.
-One price means the comparison table is one column wide.
-One price means the onboarding flow doesn’t need a “choose your plan” screen and a tooltip explaining why you’d want the more expensive one.
-One price means support tickets never start with “I think I’m on the wrong tier.”
+One feature set means the comparison table is one column wide.
+It means onboarding asks “monthly or annual?” and nothing more — there’s no “choose your features” screen and no tooltip explaining why you’d want the more expensive product.
+It means support tickets never start with “I think I’m on the wrong tier.”
 Every feature ships to every subscriber, which means we ship features for users instead of for the upsell funnel.

 There’s a quieter benefit too.
 When the answer to “is this feature included?” is always yes, trust accumulates.
 Users stop reading the fine print and start using the product.
 That trust is hard to win back once it’s spent on a pricing maze, and we’d rather not spend it in the first place.